chichilicious/cool-webpages/README.md

 +  A page which is a personal diary

 ## Timeline
+View the page [here](http://ladywithadarkside.com/github/cool-webpages/TimeLinePage/login.php) and use the password 'open'
-This is a timeline page which can be created with all the months from January to December.
-You can use this by adding your own custom images and messeges with respect to reach month.
+ + This is a timeline page which can be created with all the months from January to December.
+ + You can use this by adding your own custom images and messeges with respect to reach month.
-This folder has two files, index.php and login.php.
-Change the name of index.php to index.html and view the page.
+ + This folder has two files, index.php and login.php.

 ## SideNav Page